codelv/atom-db/README.md

 for which queries can be used in this way.
 Also the tests check that these actually work as intended.

+> Note: As of `0.4.0` you can pass sqlalchemy filters as non-keyword arguments directly to the filter method.

 #### Advanced / raw sqlalchemy queries

 For more advanced queries using joins, etc.. you must build the query with